duartegroup/InterpretingMLKinetics/README.md

 #### ML_datasets

 This subdirectory contains the input data for each of the trained ML models.
 "Input_data_<dataset_name>.xlsx" is the raw dataset with reactions in SMILES format, solvent names in text format, and logk, temperature, solvent mole fractions, and ionic strength in float format.
-"Total_test_processed.xlsx" is the Total test data with SMILES of each species in the reaction separated into their own columns, and "Total_train_unstandardized_isida.xlsx" is the unstandardized ISIDA fragment representation of the Total train data.
+"Total_test_processed.xlsx" is the total test data with SMILES of each species in the reaction separated into their own columns, and "Total_train_unstandardized_isida.xlsx" is the unstandardized ISIDA fragment representation of the total train data.
 Model inputs are provided in the following folders:

 * Datasets in .rdf format for input into the RF training scripts: "rdfs"